Mukhtar Ahmad Dogar: Kashmir Valley operations

-The government of Pakistan had given orders to Pakistan Air Force (PAF) to stay away from the conflict.
-Pakistan, faced with limited aircraft and the hazardous weather, issued specific orders to PAF to not be involved in the conflict while the ground operations were undertaken by the Army.
-In the early morning of 4 November 1948, Dogar, along with Flying Officer Jagjivan, took off to Skardu to drop the military load to Pakistan Army.
-While returning to base, the pilots had spotted the IAF's Hawker Tempests, in a covert operation.
+Pakistan, faced with limited aircraft and hazardous weather, issued specific orders to PAF to not be involved in the conflict while the ground operations were undertaken by the Army apart from providing limited air dropped supplies.

+In the early morning of 4 November 1948, Dogar, along with Flying Officer Jagjivan, took off to air drop supplies to the Pakistani forces at Skardu.
+While returning to base, the pilots had spotted the IAF's Hawker Tempests.
 At first, Dogar believed it was the Pakistani aircraft, but the pilots had not received any early warning from the Air Force control base.

 Dogar continued tracking the IAF pilots.
 After 15 minutes, on the radio, the IAF Tempests pilots ordered Dogar and Jagjivan to go to the nearest Indian airfield but Dogar and Jagjivan gave no response to the order and continued flying to Risalpur Airbase.
 The order was repeated three times but the PAF pilots did not respond.

-Aggravated, the IAF pilots threatened to shoot down Dogar and Jagjivan if the orders weren't followed.
+At this point the IAF pilots threatened to shoot down Dogar and Jagjivan if the orders weren't followed.
 The IAF pilots fired a free burst to show that they were armed.

 Dogar and Jagjivan tried to avoid to respond as they had been given orders by the Government of Pakistan.
-The army personnel on the ground had requested the pilots to ease off.
-Flying Officer Alfred Jagjivan and Naik Mohammad Din, however, stood watching from the open doorway of the aircraft, blissfully unaware of what was to come to them a minute later.
+The Pakisatan army personnel onboard had requested the pilots to ease off, not knowing what was happening at this point.

+Flying Officer Alfred Jagjivan and Naik Mohammad Din, however, stood watching from the open doorway of the aircraft, unaware of what was to come to them a minute later.

 At this time, one of the Indian Air Force (IAF) pilots broke off, gained a little height and came in to attack.
-He fired a full burst of 20 mm at the PAF pilots, fatally wounding Naik Mohammad Din and knocking Jagjivan unconscious with a profusely bleeding arm.
+He fired a full burst of 20 mm at the PAF Dakota, fatally wounding Naik Mohammad Din and knocking Jagjivan unconscious with a profusely bleeding arm.

+Flying Officer Dogar responded with evasive maneuvers by which he kept on evading the Indian planes until he crossed the Pakistan border and they gave up.
 The encounter had lasted twenty to twenty-five minutes.
-Flying Officer Dogar began to retaliate with evasive maneuvers.Dogar kept on evading the Indian planes until they gave up.

-Air Commodore Dogar and Air Commodore Alfred Jagjivan were awarded the Sitara-e-Jurat for his daring handling of the belligerent Indian Air Force fighters on 4 November 1948.
+Air Commodore Dogar and Air Commodore Alfred Jagjivan were subsequently awarded the Sitara-e-Jurat for the daring handling of the Dakota while under attack from Indian Air Force fighters on 4 November 1948.
 His Sitara-e-Jurat (Star of Courage) award was the first for Pakistan Air Force.

 Indo-Pakistani War of 1965

-Dogar, as Air Commodore (Brigadier-General, was serving as Air Commodore-in-Chief in PAF.
 Dogar had participated in Operation Gibraltar, and was instrumental in creating a special forces unit within the Pakistan Air Force (PAF).
-Dogar was first who established and founded "Special Airwarfare Wing" (now-known as Special Service Wing), where he had served there as first Air Commodore-in-Chief.
+Dogar established and founded the "Special Airwarfare Wing" (now-known as Special Service Wing), where he had served there as first Air Commodore-in-Chief.
 He played an important role, and headed the SAW until his retirement in 1968.